Your story is important!

 In my opinion, it’s because of the amazing stories we find within them.

-I think of some of my favorite movie stories like:
+I think of some of my favourite movie stories like:

 - Star Wars

 But I started to wonder, why do we love them?